 Each lab requires that you prepare a lab report.
 A hard-copy of the lab report for a given lab session is due at the beginning of the next lab session.
 Emailed reports will not be accepted.

 Lab Report Format:

-Each lab report must contain the following elements:
+Each lab report must be typed and should contain the following elements:

 1. Project Heading:

 Your name, student number, course number, lab section number, lab project name and number, and date.

 2. Design/Description: